Snigelson/pytimex/PROTOCOL.md

 between watch versions, but most information for the model 70 should be correct.

+Some info also from http://www.toebes.com/Datalink/download.html.
+He has a lot of low level information about app programming and such.

 The watch I have tested most with is a model 70 which shows 786003 on boot.
 I'm guessing that's some kind of model number or software version.